 Reading is (still) fundamental

 “It’s super important to read as much as you can.
 It helps you get the rhythm of the narrative.
-It gets internalized to the point that you don’t have to think about it anymore,” Marjorie urges the attendees of her book launch to be wide-readers.
+It gets internalized to the point that you don’t have to think about it anymore,” Marjorie urges the attendees of her book launch to be voracious readers.
 Back when she was starting out as a writer, she started as a romance novelist with her first book Tiger Eye.
 It’s a paranormal romance novel set in China and America.
 She only got into comic book writing back in the early 2000s when her agent suggested that she’ll be a good fit for Marvel.

 “If the world of your characters doesn’t have a problem—you have a problem.”